LeeVaughn/100-days-of-code/log.md

 **Thoughts:** It took me a while to figure out exactly how to get started with the API but once I got rolling I quickly picked up steam.

 **Link to work:** <a href="https://github.com/LeeVaughn/twitchtv-api">Repo for Twitch API</a>

+### Day 63: February 2, 2018

+**Today's Progress**: Finished my Twitch API project and the JavaScript and the DOM course at Treehouse.

+**Thoughts:** After a frustrating start I am happy with how the project turned out.
+I had several issues even once I had the app working fairly well and I was able to solve them all.

+**Link to work:** <a href="https://github.com/LeeVaughn/twitchtv-api">Repo for Twitch API</a>